m-rutter/michaelrutter.dev/content/conditional_types_and_overloading.md

 Generics in TypeScript provide a way to define reusable code that can work with multiple types.
-They allow you to create functions or types that can operate on those different types while preserving type information of the inputs in its outputs.
+They allow you to create functions or types that can operate on those different types while preserving type information of the inputs in their outputs.

 ```ts